Fears Of Putin’s Possible Chernobyl-Style Cover Up Grow

 According to Lassina Zerbo, head of the Comprehensive Nuclear Test Ban Treaty Organization, the two stations, named Dubna and Kirov after their respective locations, were immediately contacted after news of the detonation hit the internet.
 However, Russian officials replied that they were suffering “communication & network issues.”

 The Comprehensive Nuclear Test Ban Treaty forbids nuclear weapons tests.
 However, the treaty has yet to formally come into effect since it has not received the required number of signatures.
-However, many countries have claimed that they nonetheless are in compliance with its protocols — Russia included.
+Many countries have claimed that they nonetheless are in compliance with its protocols — Russia included.

 Should the August 8 explosion be proven to be a nuclear test, this would go against the treaty.
-A large part of the accord is sharing information from various monitoring stations, of which Dubna and Kirov included.
+A large part of the accord is sharing information from various monitoring stations, of which Dubna and Kirov are included.
 The two stations measure radioactive particles in the atmosphere.

 “It is a very odd coincidence that these stations stopped sending data shortly after the Aug.
 8 incident,” said Daryl Kimball, the executive director of the Arms Control Association.
 The Arms Control Association is a nongovernmental organization promoting arms-control policies.